NOW with KNOT SQUARE DESIGN, LLC: REGISTERED PROFESSIONAL ENGINEERING

 In Collaboration With

-Knot Square Design, LLC will soon be in collaboration with Cascade Engineering, Inc. on many, if not most of its projects.
-Dmitri is currently seeking reciprocity to Montana as he once had with my company when I was based out of Arizona.
+Knot Square Design, LLC in collaboration with Cascade Engineering, Inc. on many, if not most of its projects, now serves Montana, Oregon and Washington.

 Dmitri Wright, PE is the CEO of Cascade Engineering.
 I met Dmitri in 1990 when attended the Architecture B Program at Arizona State University, a combined degree in architecture and structural engineering.
 During the 5 years we were there, no other students took this difficult program and to this day I have only met one other professional that had.
 We then worked back to back in an office for Ali Homsi, PE and Bruce H. Middleswart, PE in Phoenix, AZ prior to starting our independent companies.